Indexation policy

 It is uncertain what the effects will be, on balance, of a higher indexation rate and a stricter policy for cutting the pensions.
 Philips Pensioenfonds has mapped out the potential generational effects using the method prescribed by law, which shows that the differences between using the existing indexation rules and using the more lenient indexation rules, expressed a the net advantage (netto profijt), are minor for all our members (ranging from a positive value of 1.1% to a negative value of 0.4%).
 The effects of the more lenient indexation rules are limited to the three years ahead (until we switch to the new pension plan), which is a short period of time.
 They are also limited by the Board’s annual decision to consider what a maximum sensible rate of indexation is, bearing in mind the goal of protecting the financial buffer (alongside the goal of awarding as much indexation as possible).
 As such, it is the Board’s conclusion that using the more lenient indexation rules is balanced, in part because the annual indexation decision includes weighing the differences between different groups of members.
 It is also worth mentioning here that the Accountability Body and the Dutch central bank (DNB) have expressed positive opinions on this conclusion in the bridging plan.

-To determine what effect using the more lenient indexation rules would have, we calculated the pension values for separate groups of members using the existing legal indexation rules and using the more lenient indexation rules under the transitional financial assessment framework for the period until the end of 2026 (when we expect to switch to the new pension plan).
+To determine what effect using the more lenient indexation rules would have, we calculated the pension values for separate groups of members using the existing legal indexation rules and using the more lenient indexation rules under the transitional financial assessment framework for the period up to and including 2026 (on 1 January 2027 we expect to switch to the new pension plan).
 This approach reveals how using the transitional financial assessment framework will affect our members’ pensions.

 Explanation: net advantage, valuation of a pension plan